 If the virtual disk is in a degraded state, check the following causes:

 - 1. A physical disk was removed.

-- 2. Physical or mechanical problems with the physical disk on page 52.
+- 2. Physical or mechanical problems with the physical disk.

 - 3. The virtual disk has lost redundancy.

 - 4. Corrupted metadata in the virtual disk.